Master-roofer/roof-repair-durham-region/README.md

 2. **Services page link** - In the Important Notice section (line ~45) and CTA section (line ~1850)

 To update these links:
-- Search for `cdroofingltd.ca` in the HTML
+- Search for `cdroofingltd.com` in the HTML
 - Replace with your desired URLs
 - Keep the anchor text descriptive and natural